jmichault/jekyll-plurlingva-dok/en/index.md

    * you can send this file to a human translator for correction.
  * Automatically translated texts are indicated by a section that offers the document in the languages ​​corrected by a person.
  * The translations use Esperanto as a pivotal language.
 This choice may seem strange at first glance, but it has several advantages:
-   * it is a language with a simple grammar and without exception, it is therefore easier to manage with software translators. .
+   * it is a language with a simple grammar and without exception, so it is easier to manage with software translators. .
    * it is a very precise language, generating less ambiguity than English.
    * it is very easy to learn, whatever the language of the student.